siddhantpathakk/Blockchain-Analytics/README.md

 Mining Pools : A mining pool is a joint group of cryptocurrency miners who combine their computational resources over a network to strengthen the probability of finding a block or otherwise successfully mining for cryptocurrency.

 Transaction Graphs : A transaction graph is a directed acyclic graph G = (V ,E).
 The vertices V can be partitioned into states S and witnesses W , that is, V = S ∪ W .
-At a high level the edges E represent transitions between states.

 Centrality of a node : Node centrality is a measure of the importance of a node in a graph.
 There are numerous ways to define node centrality, the most well known being arguably the degree centrality, where a node is important if its degree is high.
 In our analysis, centrality will be of prime importance.